Automotive Technology

 - A large conference and classroom.

 The Automotive Technology Program at Mount Wachusett Community College provides students with the opportunity to earn a Certificate in Automotive Technology or Associate Degree in Automotive Technology.
 Upon completion of either program, students are prepared for positions in automotive and other related fields.
-During the course of study, students will develop skills and competencies in diagnostics and repair.
+During students’ course of study, they will develop skills and competencies in diagnostics and repair.
 Students will gain knowledge to prepare for individual ASE Certification.

-In addition to the standard Automotive Technology Curriculum, Mount Wachusett Community College offers individualized, self-paced manufacturer-specific training for Mercedes Benz, Ford and Subaru.
+In addition to the standard Automotive Technology Curriculum, Mount Wachusett Community College offers individualized, self-paced manufacturer-specific training for Ford, Mercedes Benz, and Subaru.
 Students who are interested in the manufacturer-specific training must meet certain criteria including but not limited to:

 - Current MWCC Automotive Student in good academic and conduct standing